-In the beginning of radioastronomy, the receivers were constructed as simple stations with single antenna or multi antenna array with fixed phasing.
+In the beginnings of radioastronomy, the receivers were constructed as simple stations with single antenna or multi antenna array with fixed phasing.
 This approach was used because of the existing limits of electronic components and technologies.
-Main challenges of those times were the problem of noise number and low sensitivity, both present due to the poor characteristics of active electronic components such as transistors and vacuum tubes.
+The main challenges of those times were the problem of noise number and low sensitivity, both present due to the poor characteristics of active electronic components such as transistors and vacuum tubes.

-Most of the present-day operational radioastronomy equipments were constructed in similar manner.
-They were produced usually shortly after the WWII or during The Cold War as a part of military technology.
+Most of the present-day operating radioastronomy equipment has been constructed in similar manner.
+It was produced usually shortly after the WWII or during The Cold War as a part of military technology.

 Today we have an access to components having quality, repeatability and price completely different from the components accessible by previous generation of radioastronomers.
-That is why we can develop better radioastronomical equipment, powerful enough to make it new astronomical discoveries possible.1)
+That is why we can develop better radioastronomical equipment, powerful enough to make new astronomical discoveries possible.)

-We could develop a receiver which will have wide bandwidth, high Third-order intercept point and ideally has an option for phase and frequency locking to other receiver on another radioastronomy site of planet.
-Several receivers which have such parameters currently exists USRP2, USRP B210 or HackRF and are commercially available.
-But all of them lacks scalability and have high prices.
-However scalability and redundancy is main requirement which is requested by noise reduction algorithms.
+We have the capacities necessary to develop a receiver which will have wide bandwidth, high Third-order intercept point and preferably an option for phase and frequency locking to other receivers located at another radioastronomical site at Earth.
+Currently there exist several receivers with the above-mentioned parameters, for example USRP2, USRP B210 or HackRF and all are commercially available.
+However all of them lack scalability and have high prices.
+It is exactly the scalability and redundancy that are the main requirements of noise reduction algorithms.

-New radio astronomy systems such LOFAR are explicit examples of scalability and redundancy approach.
-LOFAR has completely different and new structure to solve problems of radioastronomy signal reception.
-LOFAR exclusively uses multi antenna arrays and mathematical algorithms for signal handling.
-Radio signals recorded by LOFAR can be used by many ways.
-Radio image can be computed (if sufficient cover of u/v plane is achieved), radiation intensity can be measured, spectrum can be analysed for velocity measurement. etc.
+New radio astronomy systems such LOFAR are explicit examples of the scalability and redundancy approach.
+LOFAR has completely different and novel structure developed to solve the problems of radioastronomy signal reception.
+It exclusively uses multi antenna arrays and mathematical algorithms for signal handling.
+Radio signals recorded by LOFAR can be used in multiple ways: radio images can be computed (if sufficient cover of u/v plane is achieved), radiation intensity can be measured, spectrum can be analysed for velocity measurement, etc.